csirianni/private-data-lookup/README.md

 build/src/server <database filepath> --build
 ```

-Ensure that the backend is running with the frontend, otherwise you will see a server error on the front-end website.
+Ensure that the backend is running with the frontend, otherwise you will see a server error in the web application.